CLB56/tips_and_tricks/vim.md

 select lines with v
 Then press "Ctrl + >" or "Ctrl + <"

+Manage folding :
+zf : Fold the selected lines
+space bar : Remove the fold
+zc : Close a fold
+zo : Open the fold
+za : Toggle the fold
+zC, zO and zA : for all the folds

 ## NERDTree

 t = Open the selected file in a new tab